rodmonic/DragonWoodAI/README.md

 :--: |
 Learning diagram |

-There are mutliple different techniques within reinforcement learning for this specific problem I investigated the below two:
+There are mutliple different techniques within reinforcement learning, for this specific problem I investigated the below two:

 - [Q-Learning](https://en.wikipedia.org/wiki/Q-learning).
 A reinforcement learning technique where multiple runs of the game would produce a table with the best action for every possible move a player can make.

 - [Neuroevolution of augmenting topologies (NEAT)](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies).
 A genetic algorithm where a neural network is varied over time to find the best performing architecture.

-#### Reinforcement Learning.
+####

-There are a few core concepts within reinforcement learning, the:

-These concepts are used within both of our techniques with the difference being in how the Agent makes a decision to perform an action.

 #### Q-Learning